Health insurance USA

 Unhealthy diet

 Burgers, soft drinks, sweets: Many Americans maintain an unhealthy diet.
-The Centers for Disease Control and Prevention (CDC) states that over 42% of American adults are obese.
-The associated health risks increase costs to the healthcare system.
+The Centers for Disease Control and Prevention (CDC) states that around two in five adult Americans are obese.
+The associated health risks (e.g. diabetes, heart disease) increase the costs to the healthcare system.

 Delayed treatments